yuchaozh/hexo-blog/source/_posts/How-to-create-a-Hexo-post.md

 git push
 ```

 ### Or Use hexo-deployer-git
 ```
 npm install hexo-deployer-git --save
 ```
-to deploy and commit to git at the same time
+to deploy and commit to git at the same time.
+However, this will commit to `https://github.com/yuchaozh/yuchaozh.github.io` project, not the `hexo-blog` project